giothun/glitchy_server_downloader/README.md

 # Testing
 **NB: I changed host to 0.0.0.0 to be able to test server which running in docker outside of docker**

+It was possible to use socrat to forward traffic to 127.0.0.1:8080, but the current solution looks nicer in my opinion.

 Unit and integration tests have been provided.
 To run tests using Gradle, execute:
 ```bash
 ./gradlew test